thecodingmachine/graphqlite/docs/my_first_query.md

 ## Creating a controller

-In GraphQL-Controllers, GraphQL queries are creating by writing methods in "controller" classes.
+In GraphQLite, GraphQL queries are creating by writing methods in "controller" classes.
 Each query method must be annotated with the `@Query` annotation.

 Here is a sample of a "hello world" query: